Microchem Laboratory is an industry-leading provider of fungal resistance testing services.

 - Highly technical antifungal test methods often require input from the performing scientist or customization to meet the needs of a given product.
 Select a laboratory with approachable, helpful microbiologists.

-Starting a Fungal Resistance Test with Antimicrobial Test Labs is Fast and Easy
+Starting a Fungal Resistance Test with Microchem is Fast and Easy

 With its specialized facility and scientific expertise, Microchem Laboratory is an industry-leading provider of fungal resistance tests.
 To evaluate the ability of your product to withstand fungal attack, just contact the lab by email or request a price quote.